leiyudongyu/Web-Apps-of-Restaurants-and-Menus-using-FLASK-UDACITY/README.md

 - Skills: Google+ API, Facebook SDK, Restfull API SQLalchemy API, Sqlite Database, Python, Javascript, JQuery, Ajax, HTML, CSS, Json

 Features: <br/>
-1.Using Flask ( a light Python web framework).<br/>
+1. Using Flask ( a light Python web framework).<br/>
-2.Using OAuth 2.0 to access Google APIs and Facebook API using google or facebook account.<br/>
+2. Using OAuth 2.0 to access Google APIs and Facebook API using google or facebook account.<br/>
-3.Using RESRfull APIs, like Post and Get.<br/>
+3. Using RESRfull APIs, like Post and Get.<br/>
-4.Providing JSON APIs, which you can exploit to get the information you want.<br/>
+4. Providing JSON APIs, which you can exploit to get the information you want.<br/>

 1. Run database_setup.py to create restaurantmenu.db
 2. Run project.py to connect the sqlite database and webserver